Skip to Content

 How Much Does it Cost to Go to Disney World for 2 Adults?

 Below, I’m answering some of the most common questions regarding planning a trip to Disney World (and how you can save a few bucks and stay on budget).
-If you want to get a quote specific to your needs we highly recommend using a FREE Disney travel agent OR using our FREE 2023 printable trip planner.
+If you want to get a quote specific to your needs, I highly recommend using a FREE Disney travel agent OR using our FREE 2023 printable trip planner.

 Is it Cheaper to Stay on Disney Property or Off?

 It would stand to reason that staying off Disney property will save you money, but that’s not always true.
-Granted, you will save a lot of money if you choose to stay at a Ramada Inn as opposed to the Grand Floridian (which is currently around $751 a night).
+Granted, you will save a lot of money if you choose to stay at a Ramada Inn as opposed to the Grand Floridian (which is currently around $859 a night for a standard resort view).
 However, there are other factors you have to consider.
+Compared to the local Ramada by Wyndham Kissimmee Gateway in Kissimmee, FL which costs at minimum $401/night, you’re easily saving a few thousand bucks!

-Disney ranks their resorts by tier: value, moderate, deluxe, and deluxe villas.
+Disney ranks their resorts by tier: Value, Moderate, Deluxe, and Deluxe Villas.
 The cheapest resorts are the value resorts, which include the three All-Star Resorts: Sports, Music, and Movies, Pop Century, and Art of Animation.
-On average, these resorts cost $150-$250 per night depending on the time of year you’re visiting.
-Rates will be higher during the summer, special occasions like the 50th Anniversary Celebration, and the holiday season.
+On average, these resorts cost $177-$246 per night depending on the time of year you’re visiting and the room type.
+Rates will be higher during the summer, special occasions like the 100th Anniversary Celebration, spring break, and the holiday season.

 Read more: The Best Disney Value Resorts Ranked

-It’s important to note that the average cost of a night at one of Disney’s value resorts, Art of Animation can go into the $400 range, but this is because these have family suites.
-You can learn more about these here.
+It’s important to note that the average cost of a night at one of Disney’s value resorts, Art of Animation can go into the $500-$600 range, but this is because these have family suites.
+You can learn more about these here

 So, let’s say you and your spouse/significant other/friend, want to go to Disney World for 7 days, with admission to one park each day.
-A week at Disney’s All-Star Movies Resort, with 7-day tickets for two guests would be approximately $2,109.38.
+A week at Disney’s All-Star Movies Resort, with 7-day tickets for two guests, would be approximately $2,705.30.
+This is an increase from standard prices about a year ago.

 What About Food?

-Regardless of whether or not you stay on Disney property if you are eating out for all your meals, you can expect to pay around $100 for food per day.
-If you only eat three quick service meals per day and avoid snacks, you can reduce these costs to around $50 per person per day.
+Regardless of whether or not you stay on Disney property if you are eating out for all your meals, you can expect to pay around $250 per person for food per day.
+If you only eat three quick service meals per day and avoid snacks, you can reduce these costs to around $75-$100 per person per day.

 However, the costs will quickly add up the more snacks you try and if you opt for a table service location for breakfast, lunch, or dinner.
 If you want to save money we recommend splitting meals.